Separable homology of graphs and the separability complex: Introduction

 Thus, if $\Wh(\Gamma)$ is connected for all finite regular covers $\Gamma,$ the answer to \Cref{question:main question} is \emph{yes}.
-Note that we are identifying the fundamental groups of $\Gamma$ and $\Gamma\sep$ with their images inside $\free_n$.
+Note that we are identifying the fundamental group of $\Gamma$ with its image inside $\free_n$.
 If $\Gamma$ represents a characteristic subgroup of $\free_n$, the complex $\Wh(\Gamma)$ admits a natural action of $\Out(\free_n)$ by isometries (see \Cref{theorem:outFn-action-char}).
 Each $\Wh(\Gamma)$ is contained in $\Wh(\rose_n)$, which is connected and admits an isometric action of $\Out(\free_n)$ (see \Cref{theorem:isometric-action}).
 Much of this paper discusses the topological and coarse geometric properties of $\Wh(\Gamma)$.

 \begin{restatable}{thm}{infinitediameter} Let $\Gamma$ be a finite regular cover of $\rose_n$.
 The diameter of every component of $\Wh(\Gamma)$ is infinite. \end{restatable}

 Let $\curves\prim$ be the set of all primitive elements of $\free_n$.
 Since $\Wh(\rose_n)$ is a quotient of $\Cay(\free_n, \Csep)$, and $\Cay(\free_n, \Csep)$ is quasi-isometric to $\Cay(\free_n, \curves\prim)$, we obtain the following corollary.